Kowasaki/ForesAI/README.md

 # Notice
 ForesAI supports vision-related tasks such as object detection, sematic segmentation, and instance segmenatation based on the relevant models.
 These APIs assume you have prepared a pre-trained model.
 For my TensorFlow models, all training/evaluation is done via the [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
 I will provide the scripts I used for my own training under "training" in the very near future, but YMMV as much of it depends on your own system configurations.

+Orignally the library was meant to support TensorFlow only, but as you can see the scope has increased drastically as my own research demanded.
+I'm in the process of building a standard, library-agnostic inferface to make building new inference workflows much easier.
+As such, all the run_detection functions in the ops files will be depreciated in the future.
+Feel free to look at the **model_loader** module under **inference** to get a sense of how it is being done.

 Currently, ForesAI works with following deep learning models:

 ## Object Detection / Instance Segmentation